Tenby railway station: History

 The first station at Tenby was opened by the Pembroke and Tenby Railway as the terminus of a line from Pembroke on 6 August 1863.

 This original terminus station was low-lying and when the decision was made to extend the line to Whitland, a new railway was constructed from the existing Pembroke and Tenby line, at a point called Black Rock Junction, which then climbed to the higher level necessary for the extension.
 To the north of the station is a viaduct carrying the line towards Whitland.
 It has seven arches and is 136 yards (125 metres) in length.
 It is a Grade II listed structure.
 The new Tenby station was opened on 4 September 1866.
 The original station was then used for freight traffic and became known as "Tenby Lower Yard".
 It was closed and removed in 1965.

 The present station buildings date from 1871 and were designed by James Szlumper and built in Bath stone.
 The original cast iron canopy is still in place.
 A later passenger footbridge now links the two platforms.

 Tenby has had two signal boxes.
 The first, of timber construction, opened in 1895 and closed in 1956.
 Its successor opened in 1956 and closed in 1988.

 The only passing loop on the Whitland to Pembroke Dock branch is located at Tenby, allowing east and westbound trains to pass here.
-As there is no longer a signal box at the station, the electric token instruments for the block sections either side are operated by the train crew under the supervision of the Whitland signaller (a similar system operates on the Heart of Wales Line).
+As there is no longer a signal box at the station, the electric token instruments for the block sections on either side are operated by the train crew under the supervision of the Whitland signaller (a similar system operates on the Heart of Wales Line).
 Tenby has the first application of motor points worked directly by the token system.

 Facilities

-The station is unmanned but has a ticket machine.
+The station is unstaffed but has a ticket machine.
 There is a shelter on the eastbound platform in addition to the canopies on each side.
 Train running information is available via digital display screens, a help point on platform 2, timetable posters and by telephone.
 There is a payphone in the station car park.
 The platforms are linked by footbridge, but wheelchair and mobility impaired users may reach the eastbound platform by means of a barrow crossing (with assistance).
 Level access is available from the car park to the westbound platform.
+In February 2025, it was reported that plans had been submitted to install an accessible footbridge as the station it is not compliant with the Equality Act 2010.